 Silver Medal Award: Lesley Henderson

-Bronze Medal award: Dr Christopher Johnson
+Bronze Medal award: Dr Christopher Johnson for his PhD thesis titled:

 Best PhD: Jan Hendrik Keet & Robyn Powell